Mohammed Al Dahbashi

 With his international standards and local legal skills, Mohammed has been able to reach outstanding outcomes for his clients.
 He is renowned for being focused and effective, whilst remaining attentive to the needs of his clients.

 A Cambridge University graduate, Peter trained at the Bar before starting his practicing career at LeBoeuf Lamb (later Dewey & LeBoeuf) in the City of London.
 Having moved to Dubai in 2010, he set up Kingsgrove Partners in 2015.
-Seeking to combine deep regional knowledge with an international mindset, and provide clients with exceptional UAE legal services, with Mohammed Al Dahbashi he established ADG.
+Seeking to combine deep regional knowledge with an international mindset, and provide clients with exceptional UAE legal services, he established ADG with Mohammed Al Dahbashi.

 Published in leading journals, Peter is often a keynote speaker at international conferences, including the Cambridge Symposium and C5, and is a registered STEP Trust and Estate Practitioner.